 We left behind our Oneness church, and our entire religious histories since young ages, in August 2018.
 But we left without a sense of where to go next.
-We spent about the next year attending differabout how it was "apostolic" (historic descendants settled on a church whose origin belonged to the new question: Whose Christian worship would be recognized by the apostles?
+We spent about the next year attending differnew question: Whose Christian worship would be recognized by the apostles?
 Calvary's?
 The Reformed?
 Perhaps the Roman Catholics?
 The answer